Threespot/tolaria/README.md

 - Fully responsive (and we think it's beautiful too!)
 - Automatically builds navigation and admin routes for you.
-- Automatically creates simple index screens and text search tools, which you can expand.
+- Automatically creates simple index screens, show screens, and text search tools, which you can expand.
 - Includes a handful of advanced form fields, notably a fullscreen Markdown editor and searchable select/tag lists.
 - Assists in providing inline help and documentation to your editors.
-- No passwords to manage.
+  No passwords to manage!
 Tolaria uses email-based authentication.
 - No magic DSL.
 Work directly in ERB on admin forms, index views, and inspection screens.
 - Completely divorced/compartmentalized from the rest of the Rails application.
 - Easily overridable on a case-by-case basis for more advanced CMS functionality.